 An introduction to the financial markets database, covering: what’s available, booking a terminal and setting up an account, finding your way around, getting help.
 Including Equities (GP, FA, SPLC, EQS); Equity Indices (WEI); Industries (BI); Economics (ECST, BECO).

 Using Bloomberg with Excel

 Covering exporting data from Bloomberg, downloading the Excel add-in, using the Spreadsheet Builder to import time series and static data, accessing templates, the basics of using formulas to build functions.

 Attendees at this seminar should have previously attended Getting Started with Bloomberg, or have past experience using Bloomberg.

 An overview of the Bloomberg Market Concepts (BMC) e-learning module: how to access and work through it, and how completing it can benefit employability, especially for those seeking careers in finance and investment.

-Each slot is one hour long, and you can book up to a week in advance.
-The PCs are available to book during the following hours in term-time:
+Each slot is one hour long, and you can book up to three hours a day, up to a week in advance.
+Bookings are available 24 hours a day.